Solesmes Abbey: Solesmes today

 Monastic Offices at Solesmes are available to the general public.
 The Abbey Church at Solesmes is open to the public for worship from 9:00 am (9:30 am on Sundays and Feast Days) to 6:15 pm.
 The monastery again opens for Compline.
 Exhibitions on the abbey, which includes an exhibition on monastic life led by one of the Brothers is available from 9:00 am to 7:00 pm daily, excluding Officium Divinum times.
 Access to the monastery's shop is also available at this time.

 Solesmes hosts spiritual retreats for men, women, and for large mixed-sex groups.
 The Rule of Saint Benedict states, "All guests who present themselves are to be welcomed as Christ" (Rule of St Benedict, Ch.
 53).
 The monastery has guesthouses within the monastic enclosure available for men.
 However, women who wish to participate in a retreat may not reside on the monastery grounds.
 There are small houses operated by the monastery located in Solesmes village, which is very near the abbey available for rent.
 There are recommended amounts to donate to the monastery for these accommodations, both for men staying inside the monastery, and for women and families staying in the houses in Solesmes village.

-Modern Abbots of Solesmes
+Modern Abbots

 Including Guéranger, there have been seven abbots of Solesmes since its refoundation: